The River Ayr Way Marker

 The River Ayr Way Marker, Ayr Harbour, aerial photograph

-The markers are seemingly lined up with each other edge-on to signify their connection forty-four miles apart (?).
+The two markers are seemingly lined up with each other edge-on to signify their connection and both are in a poor condition.
+The walk opened in 2006.

 Copyright